camjla/camjla/README.md

 🏫 I'm studying Information System in FAM- Faculdade das Américas.

+🖥️  I am currently working as a IT intern stage in Iguatemi S.A

-🖥️ Currently looking for an internship in the area of front/back end development , QA and IT Governance
+:raising_hand_woman:	I have interesting in the area of QA,  IT governance and front and backend

 ## 📖 LANGUAGES AND TOOLS<br>